-Second cancers - Occasionally, many years after successful treatment for non-Hodgkin lymphoma, some people may develop a new, unrelated cancer.
+Second cancers - Occasionally, many years after successful treatment for non-Hodgkin lymphoma, some people develop a new, unrelated cancer.
 This may be either a new form of lymphoma or leukaemia, or a type of solid cancer.
-Sometimes this happens because of being diagnosed at a young age with lymphoma, being treated with certain chemotherapy drugs, or having inherited a genetic risk.
+Sometimes a second cancer happens because of being diagnosed at a young age with lymphoma, being treated with certain chemotherapy drugs, or having inherited a genetic risk.
 In some cases, radiation therapy can also increase the risk of developing a second cancer near the area treated.

 Heart problems - Some forms of drug treatments may damage the heart muscle so it doesn't work as well.
 If this is a concern for you, your doctor will monitor your heart function before and during treatment to limit your risk of developing this condition.
-They will adjust your chemotherapy dose or change the drug if changes are seen.
+They will adjust your chemotherapy dose or try a different drug if heart changes are seen.
 Radiation therapy to the chest area may also lead to heart disease.